HUMAN RIGHTS AND THE LONG-TERM VIABILITY

 C. Reallocate Resources For More Productive Uses

 The cost to China of occupying Tibet is enormous.
-This includes: (1) the costs of stationing, by some estimates, as many as 200,000 soldiers and related military infrastructure (estimated by one observer to cost as much as $25 million per year); (2) the costs of supporting an inordinately large police force to enforce political control; (3) subsidized salaries and benefits for relocating Chinese into Tibet; (4) the costs of both successful and failed attempts to build infrastructure in Tibet inappropriate for the region;14 (5) the wasted productivity of the Tibetan people deprived of any measure of civil liberties, of their health, of reasonable educational opportunities, and of a fair chance to participate in the economy; (6) the costs of operating a large labor camp system for the 1000 political prisoners in Tibet; (7) the delayed but inevitable costs of restoring environmental damages; and (8) the costs of resisting international pressure to deal justly with Tibet.
+This includes: (1) the costs of stationing, by some estimates, as many as 200,000 soldiers and related military infrastructure (estimated by one observer to cost as much as $25 million per year); (2) the costs of supporting an inordinately large police force to enforce political control; (3) subsidized salaries and benefits for relocating Chinese into Tibet; (4) the costs of both successful and failed attempts to build infrastructure in Tibet inappropriate for the region; These costs far exceed the $460 million in annual direct subsidies acknowledged by the Chinese government.
+Most of them could be saved and channeled to more productive uses in the following ways: (1) (2) (3) a. help Tibetans ensure equal opportunity for education and jobs, and create a more educated and motivated workforce;

-c. motivate Chinese and Tibetan (and foreign) investors to select projects based on their long-term economic viability rather than on short-term political goals; and
+b. allow Tibetans to incorporate environmental safeguards on development and c. motivate Chinese and Tibetan (and foreign) investors to select projects based on their long-term economic viability rather than on short-term political goals; and

-(4) Ending population transfer policies would reduce or eliminate the direct and indirect
+d. allow more Tibetans to participate productively in the economy, without the (4) Ending population transfer policies would reduce or eliminate the direct and indirect D. Create Political And Social Stability In Tibet

 Colonial rule and human rights abuses in Tibet have created significant political and social instability in Tibet.
 Ending human rights abuses and granting Tibetans self-rule would create a stable political and social climate conducive to more active investment.

 Tibetans resist the Chinese occupation, and that resistance has broken out in demonstrations periodically.
 Large-scale demonstrations occurred most recently in 1987, and resulted in Chinese troops shooting and beating Tibetan demonstrators.
 These demonstrations set off a crack-down that has continued, and has become increasingly repressive, to this day.
-Small demonstrations and protests continue periodically, and the number of political arrests — especially targeted at monks and nuns have increased steadily.15 Every year, thousands of Tibetans flee Tibet.
-Most risk their lives by trekking over the Himalayas to Nepal.
-This year alone, 1800 have escaped to date.16
+Small demonstrations and protests continue periodically, and the number of political arrests especially targeted at monks and nuns have increased steadily.
+Despite its rich natural resources, the Tibet environment alone is a difficult obstacle to overcome to take advantage of those resources.
+The political and social instability resulting from China's colonial rule add a level of risk to the natural obstacles that makes significant investment in Tibet prohibitive.

 The Tibetan Government-in-Exile, on the other hand, has already drafted a constitution for a form of parliamentary democracy under which Tibetans would govern themselves.
 Self-rule would return the rule of law to Tibet, where the only reliable rule in place now is rule by force.
 Self-governance by Tibetans would create a stable environment in which investors would be willing to tackle the natural and predictable risks and rewards of Tibet's people, environment and resources.